R3CK0/Masters/NOTES.md

 * LLM seems to have some predisposition to using common sense reasoning such as assigning the hunger state to the robot instead of simply addind it globally for the domain.

+* If not is found within a precondition add the `:negative-precondition` requirement.
+This does not work with the POPF planner, it will make the domain valid, however will not be able to find plan.
+Removing the negative precondition works.
+As well as having 2 states on/off instead of (on) and (not (on))

+* GPT-4 tends to add if statements which are not taken into account in any PDDL requirement.
+Reprompt

 ## Dynamic issues

 * In order to work with dynamic objects, unseen objects, simply load them into the world and unload them as they come, declaring a set of random objects

+* As Domains get bigger consider using RAG to only extract relevant actions

 ## How to deal with complex tasks and actions